Exact solution of vacuum field equation in Finsler spacetime: Abstract

 \section{Abstract}

-The vacuum field equation in Finsler spacetime is equivalent to vanishing of Ricci scalar.
-We present an exact solution of the Finslerian vacuum field equation.
+We suggest that the vacuum field equation in Finsler spacetime is equivalent to vanishing of Ricci scalar.
+Schwarzschild metric can be deduced from a solution of our field equation if the spacetime preserve spherical symmetry.
+Supposing spacetime to preserve the symmetry of ``Finslerian sphere", we find a non-Riemannian exact solution of the Finslerian vacuum field equation.
 The solution is similar to the Schwarzschild metric.
-It reduces to Schwarzschild metric while the Finslerian parameter vanishes.
-We get solutions of geodesic equation in such a Schwarzschild-like spacetime, and show that the geodesic equation returns to the counterpart in Newton's gravity at weak field approximation.
+It reduces to Schwarzschild metric while the Finslerian parameter $\epsilon$ vanishes.
 It is proved that the Finslerian covariant derivative of the geometrical part of the gravitational field equation is conserved.
 The interior solution is also given.
+We get solutions of geodesic equation in such a Schwarzschild-like spacetime, and show that the geodesic equation returns to the counterpart in Newton's gravity at weak field approximation.
+The celestial observations give constraint on the Finslerian parameter $\epsilon<10^{-4}$.
+And the recent Michelson-Morley experiment requires $\epsilon<10^{-16}$.
+The counterpart of Birkhoff's theorem exist in Finslerian vacuum.
+It shows that the Finslerian gravitational field with the symmetry of ``Finslerian sphere" in vacuum must be static.